-12. Segment Information
+14. Segment Information

 The Company has organized its business segments according to its key product lines.
-The Brick Business Unit ("BBU") segment designs, develops, manufactures, and markets the Company's legacy lines of DC-DC converters and configurable products, and also includes the entities comprising Vicor Custom Power and the BBU operations of Vicor Japan Company, Ltd. ("VJCL").
+The BBU segment designs, develops, manufactures, and markets the Company's legacy lines of DC-DC converters and configurable products, and also includes the entities comprising Vicor Custom Power and the BBU operations of Vicor Japan Company, Ltd. ("VJCL").
 The VI Chip segment includes VI Chip Corporation, which designs, develops, manufactures, and markets many of the Company's advanced power component products.
 The VI Chip segment also includes the VI Chip business conducted in Japan through VJCL.
-The Picor segment consists of Picor Corporation, which designs, develops, manufactures, and markets integrated circuits for use in a variety of power management and power system applications.
-The Picor segment develops integrated circuits for use in the Company's BBU and VI Chip products, or for sale to third parties for separate (i.e., stand-alone) applications.
+The Picor segment, which consists of the operations of the Company's former subsidiary Picor Corporation (see Note 13, above), designs, develops, manufactures, and markets integrated circuits for use in a variety of power management and power system applications.
+The Picor segment develops integrated circuits for use in the Company's BBU and VI Chip modules, to be sold as complements to the Company's BBU and VI Chip products, or for sale to third parties for separate (i.e., stand-alone) applications.